KipCrossing/my-wikis/HOW_TO_LICENSE.md

 ---

-## 3 Check the terms of service of where our software is hosted
+## 3 Check the terms of service of where your software is hosted

-There may be some rules that we may want to consider when choosing a platform to host our code.
+There may be some rules that you may want to consider when choosing a platform to host rour code.
 For instance, GitHub requires its users to allow forking.

 ---

 ## 4 Do you want derivatives, additions and distributions to use the same licence?

 Yes, copyleft.
 No, permissive.

 ---

-## 5 (If copyleft) Can others use my software in their own proprietary software?
+## 5 (If copyleft) Can others use your software in their own proprietary software?
 Yes, weak copyleft.
 No strong copyleft.

 ---